 Dr. Pomerantz (PhD, UC Irvine) uses audio and videotapes of interaction to analyze the principles relied upon and the methods used for agreeing and disagreeing, seeking information, and negotiating responsibility for blameworthy and praiseworthy deeds.
 She studies provider-patient roles, patients’ methods for actualizing their agendas, and the work of supervising physicians in ambulatory clinics.
 More recently she has studied jurors’ practices for taking issue with one another during jury deliberation, ways non-native speakers reply on background knowledge and resources from their first language in managing mutual understanding in their second language, and how recipients analyze the ‘purpose of the query’ in understanding and responding to a prior query.

 Jeffrey Robinson, Professor, Portland State University

 Dr. Robinson (PhD, UCLA) specializes in Language and Social Interaction, which examines the rules that guide interactants’ use and interpretation of language, and the role of talk-in-interaction in the construction and negotiation of social meanings, identities, and relationships.
 He also specializes in Health Communication, which examines how and why face-to-face communication (e.g., doctor-patient communication) affects aspects of healthcare and health promotion, including individuals’ physical, emotional, mental, and/or spiritual health.

-Alex is a PhD candidate in the Department of Sociology at UCLA, studying doctor-patient interaction in cancer care.
+Dr. Tate (PhD, UCLA) studies doctor-patient interaction in cancer care.
 More specifically, she looks at treatment decision-making in the context of delicate issues and uncertainty.
 Other projects include exploring treatment outcomes of mental health issues in primary care and physician solicitation of patient concerns in primary care.
-She obtained her M.A from UCLA in sociology and her B.A from Northwestern University in sociology.